GSA-TTS/watchtower/README.md

 * `<string>`: a regular string
 * `<secret>`: a regular string that is a secret, such as a password

+### Environment Variable Expansion
+Watchtower will replace ${var} or $var in the provided config according to the values of the current environment variables.
+References to undefined variables are replaced by the empty string.

 ### Global
 ```yaml
 app_config: